soney/ProgramsInformationPeople/_sources/Assessments/week3a1.rst

    :answer_b: II.
    :answer_c: Neither is the correct reference diagram.
    :feedback_a: Yes, when we are using the remove method, we are just editing the existing list, not making a new copy.
-   :feedback_b: When we use the remove method, we just edit the existing list, not make a new copy that does not include the removed object.
+   :feedback_b: When we use the remove method, we just edit the existing list.
+We do not make a new copy that does not include the removed object.
    :feedback_c: One of the diagrams is correct - look again at what is happening to lst.
    :correct: a
    :practice: T